New Apple update in UAE, Saudi Arabia to flag hidden hypertension risks among wearers

 Dubai: US tech juggernaut Apple has rolled out hypertension notifications on Apple Watch in over 150 countries and regions, including the UAE and Saudi Arabia.

-The feature, which can alert users if signs of chronic high blood pressure — or hypertension, goes live locally from Wednesday, December 3 evening, giving eligible users in both markets access at the same time as other major regions.
+The feature, which can alert users if signs of chronic high blood pressure — or hypertension, went live locally from Wednesday, December 3 evening, giving eligible users in both markets access at the same time as other major regions.

-Hypertension is a leading modifiable risk factor for heart attacks, strokes and kidney disease, and affects around 1.3 billion adults worldwide.
 Globally, and in the UAE in particular, many cases go undiagnosed because high blood pressure often has no symptoms and people may not get regular checks.

 One in five UAE residents screened during a nationwide hypertension detection campaign had high blood pressure, with more than 40 per cent of those affected completely unaware of their condition, a Ministry of Health and Prevention (MoHAP) report revealed in October.

-Meanwhile, Apple's wearables, home and accessories segment reported revenue of $7.4 billion for Q3 2025.
+Apple's wearables, home and accessories segment reported revenue of $7.4 billion for Q3 2025.

 The segment's revenue has seen recent declines, with a year-over-year decrease to $37.00 billion in the most recent fiscal year, compared to $41.24 billion a year ago.
 In 2024, this segment's revenue was about $39.8 billion.